That’s what Mr Nixon said about Lake Manyara National Park.

 “They say that,” he commented, “but it is more likely that we’ll see them climbing in the Serengeti.”

-I still thought it best to keep one eye skyward at all times.
-Having 400 pounds of tooth and claw fall on your head would be terrible surprise.
-It also would make an end to a lovely safari that Vicki and I and Mr Nixon had planned in Tanzania.
+Still, I thought it best to keep one eye skyward.
+Having 400 pounds of tooth and claw drop onto your head would be a terrible surprise—not to mention a messy end to the lovely Tanzanian safari Vicki and I had planned.

-Ernest Hemingway came here as well.
-He called this region of alkali water and fig and mahogany forests, "the loveliest I have seen in Africa.”
+Lake Manyara has a storied past; the early Tarzan movies were filmed here, and Ernest Hemingway once called this region of alkali water and mahogany forests “the loveliest I have seen in Africa.”

 The dirt road into Lake Manyara National Park.
 Lake Manyara sits in the Great Rift Valley and is one of Africa’s largest lakes.
 Like Israel’s Dead Sea, it has no outlet.
 Unlike Israel’s Dead Sea it is shallow and alkaline.